Fårö: Digerhuvud

 The Digerhuvud coast with Bjärge nature reserve is the largest stack area in Sweden, with hundreds of stacks along a 3.5 km part of the coast.
 Close by is the Helgumannen fishing village.
 The coast is not suited for swimming due to its depth (up to 80 m close to the shore), and its strong currents.

 An asteroid in the Asteroid belt, 10102 Digerhuvud, is named after the area.

 Fårö Lighthouse

 The Fårö Lighthouse lies on the island's northeastern point.
-It is 30 m high and was built between 1846 and 1847.
+It is 30 m high and was built in 1846 and 1847.

 Langhammars

 The Langhammars peninsula and the Langhammars nature reserve on north-western Fårö are rocky beaches with Ice age stone monoliths known as rauks.
 Langhammars was the setting for Ingmar Bergman's film Shame.

 Sudersand

 The long, sandy Sudersand beach on north-eastern Fårö lies next to Sudersands Semesterby which rents cabins to tourists.